Hammer Toes & Bunions

 While conservative treatments are often enough, some patients need minor surgery to correct hammertoes that are permanently bent.
 Most patients require only local anesthesia and walk immediately after the procedure.

-Why suffer from having hammer toes when you can speak with Austin’s most trusted foot and ankle doctor Dr. Gary Prant about your condition.
+Why suffer from hammer toes when you can speak with Austin’s most trusted foot and ankle doctor Dr. Gary Prant, about your condition?
 Schedule your appointment at 512.335.1800.
+Our hammer toe and bunions patients come to us from Austin, Cedar Park, Round Rock, Westlake and Jollyville.

 “When I moved to Austin in 2005 I was recovering from a broken ankle.
 My primary care doctor recommended Dr. Prant as a podiatrist, & I'm so grateful!
 He oversaw the healing of that ankle & has helped me through several stress fractures & ankle sprains since then.
 He's a fun, no-nonsense kind of guy with a lot of insights & helpful advice.”
 AA “I would never go anywhere else for any of podiatry needs and I recommend...
 Read More